guybenyosef/ETB/README.md

 The main functionality is provided in the `elastica.py` file located in the `src` directory.
 You can use the functions defined in this file to perform elastica calculations.

-### Example
+### Example Usage

 To see example usage, check the `ElasticaTB_Examples.ipynb` file in the `notebooks/` directory.
 This file demonstrates how to generate and visualize elastica curves.
+Other notebooks in the `notebooks/` directory provide additional examples and visualizations of the elastica framework.

 ## Contributing